Accelerated Standup of IT Infrastructure Solution Saves Client $1.35m

 A highly specialized private equity group (Client) purchased a large energy technology company’s business unit.
 As part of the private equity group’s growth goals, they proceeded to carve out an individual company that provides global pressure control products and services (Investment Company) and merge with an existing portfolio company.
 To minimize separation costs, limit business interruptions, and facilitate the deployment of enterprise ERP, engineering, and manufacturing systems of the Investment Company, the Client engaged Bridgepoint Consulting as a trusted, strategic partner to provide IT infrastructure services.

-Private Equity Firm Can Now Easily Scale Investment Companies
+Standup of IT Infrastructure Enables Private Equity Firm to Scale Investment Companies

 As part of this Divestiture, the Client entered into a Transition Services Agreement (TSA) with the Seller, a standard practice in Carve-outs.
 The TSA specified the continued post-closing provisioning of digital technology services, including network access, accounting systems, email services, and data security over the next 12 months.
 However, due to substantial ongoing costs within the TSA, the Client wanted to deploy a new IT infrastructure within 3-4 months.
 In addition to the TSA costs, the Investment Company had limited visibility into financials, giving the Client more incentives to stand up a new ERP along with an IT infrastructure to support numerous large data storage, data transfers, accounting and integrated enterprise systems.